dessa-oss/atlas/docs/api_docs/sources/gui.md

 #### Artifacts

-By saving files in your code using, you can view and retrieve these files through the GUI.
+By saving files in your code using [the SDK](sdk-reference/SDK.md), you can view and retrieve these files through the GUI.

 If you log a photo or an audio file, you can interact with it on this page.